This keto spinach lasagna is another one of those recipes that prove that you do not need starches and grains to eat

 How to make keto spinach lasagna

 Scroll down to the recipe card for detailed instructions.
 This is a very easy recipe!
 You basically have three layers.
 Each of the layers is very simple to make, and the assembly is even easier:

-When you pull the bubbly, hot lasagna out of the oven, you’ll no doubt congratulate yourself on yet another victory for low carb foodies.
+When you pull the bubbly, hot lasagna out of the oven, you’ll no doubt congratulate yourself on yet another victory.
 Yes, you can eat low carb and eat very well!